top of page

 Þingeyri village in Dýrafjörður fjord

-From Dynjandi, you continue west on Road Nr.
-60 Vestfjarðarvegur.
+From Dynjandi, you continue west on Road number 60 Vestfjarðarvegur.
 Before you take a turn toward the new tunnel to the wonderful village of Þingeyri in Dýrafjörður fjord, we recommend that you stop at Hrafnseyri, the birthplace of Iceland’s most important politician, Jón Sigurðsson, who was a historical figure and a leader of Iceland’s struggle for independence.
 At Hrafnseyri, you will find an important museum and a nice local café.
 After passing through the tunnel, you reach Dýrafjörður fjord (Animal fjord).
 From Þingeyri and Dýrafjörður, you have a short but wonderful scenic drive over the mountain pass Gemlufallsheiði to the Önundarfjörður fjord.
-Shortly after you come to Önundarfjörður and continue on Road Nr.
-60, you drive through a tunnel to Ísafjörður, the largest town in the West Fjords.
+Shortly after you come to Önundarfjörður and continue on Road number 60, you drive through a tunnel to Ísafjörður, the largest town in the West Fjords.
 The small villages of Þingeyri in Dýrafjörður fjord and Flateyri in Önundarfjörður fjord are both quite interesting.
 The distance between these villages and Ísafjörður is not that wide; so, both are also good options for accommodation before heading off on your fourth day.

 The fourth day: Ísafjörður-Hólmavík